hooverken/ARMPowershell/README.md

 This script will create a computer object in the local AD to represent the Kerberos identity for authentication.
 The computer object will have the same username as the storage account.  **Do not delete this object** or you will break the ADDS authentication

 This script is based on prior work by John Kelbley, a member of the GBB team at Microsoft.

+## **Prerequisites**

+It's best to run this script from an AD domain controller.

+* Make sure you are connected to the target Azure environment using the Az Powershell module
+* Must be connected to Azure as a user that has the ability to configure the storage account (e.g. `Owner`)
+* The ActiveDirectory Powershell module must be installed
+* Your Powershell session is running in an elevated (Administrator) context
+* You must have have permission to create computer objects in the target OU

 ## **Parameters**